-THE GROUP

-EUR

-USD

-THE COMPAN IY

-USD

-Given that the Group has limited foreign currency exposure to SCR a
+Given that the Group has limited foreign currency exposure to SCR and other currencies, no sensitivity analysis was carried out.

-Equity price ri sk
+(ii) Equity price risk

 The Group and the Company are exposed to equity securities price risk because of investments in financial assets at fair value through other comprehensive income.
-To manage their price risk arising from investments in equity securities, the Group and the Company diversify their portfolio.
+To manage their price risk arising from investments in equity securities, the Group and the Company